ds-2022-unirsm/ds-archive-22/guiduc/CloseReading/2_Immaterials:LightPaintingWiFi.md

-# Immaterials: Light painting WiFi / 2012 / Timo Arnall, Jørn Knutsen and Einar Sneve Martinussen
+# Immaterials: Light painting WiFi, Timo Arnall, Jørn Knutsen and Einar Sneve Martinussen, 2012
 ![This is an image](https://live.staticflickr.com/5091/5480060060_2a3d7b2be3_5k.jpg)

 ## Che cos’è?